kousu/hashapass/README.md

 ```

 You can use this script either on the command line, where it will use `read` to ask for input, or
 from a a GUI (e.g. a .desktop file or by the Gnome/KDE command launcher).
+All the arguments are optional.

 You might want to add
 ```